HerrMotz/bachelor-thesis/publication/main.typ

 == User Feedback
 // 100% of female users reported that the user interface looked very nice.

+#todo[
+  Why does it make sense, that a user can edit a SPARQL query?
+]

 = Further Work

 + Creating/Manipulating RDF assertions (INSERT and UPDATE statements)